aidsrentfree/aidsrentfree.github.io/docs/fridaids.md

 ## Rules

 - A link to your prompt must posted in the thread.
-  - Said link must be to prompts.aidg.club.
+  - Said link must be to aetheroom.club.
 - Your submission must be posted as a reply to an anchor post made **on or near to the Friday** of the event.
   - An image is optional, though recommended.
 Not for any particular reason, other than it makes my job ~~easier~~ harder it makes it harder.
 But at least your prompt will be more eye-catching?
-- Please at least try.
+- Please at least *try*.
 - ~~Explore link is optional as well.~~ Well, we certainly aren't doing that anymore.

 [Need some inspiration?](https://rentry.co/Writing-Resources-and-Other-Things)